 Eligibility is dependent on many factors, including your age, household income, assets, and current medical conditions and needs.
 Hoosier Healthwise, Hoosier Health Connect, Healthy Indiana Plan (HIP) and standard Medicaid are the four options.
 Annually, you should the eligibility requirements, since changes in household income or the number of covered persons could impact your options.

 Dozens of companies offer supplemental coverage in Indiana.
-Some of the more recognizable insurers are Anthem, AARP (UnitedHealthcare), Cigna, Equitable, Humana, Mutual Of Omaha, State Farm, Transamerica, and USAA.
+Some of the more recognizable insurers are Anthem, AARP (UnitedHealthcare), Aetna, Cigna, Colonial Penn, Everest, Great Southern Life, Great Southern Life (Americo), Greek Catholic Union, Humana, Medico, Mutual Of Omaha, Oxford Life, State Farm, Transamerica, United American, and USAA.

-However, Most consumers are not familiar with most of the 50 carriers that sell plans in the state.
-Some of the lesser-known companies include: American National, Bankers Fidelity, Central States, Continental Life (Aetna), Gerber, Manhattan Life, Medico, Oxford Life, Thrivent, and United American.
-We can also provide a complete list of companies licensed to offer policies in the state.
+However, many consumers are not familiar with most of the 50 carriers that sell plans in the state.
+Some of the lesser-known companies include: American National, Americo, Bankers Fidelity, Companion Life, Continental Life (Aetna), Gerber, Globe Life, Manhattan Life, Pan-American, Philadelphia American, Sentinel Security Life, Shenandoah Life, Thrivent, Union Security, United States Fire, and United World Life.
+We also provide a complete list of companies licensed to offer policies in the state.
 To obtain the pdf file, simply contact us.